 The Patient Experience Team have developed Patient Surveys for those who have used our service for either

-- emergency medical assistance, by dialling 999, or
+- emergency medical assistance, by dialling 999

-- non-emergency assistance
+- non-emergency medical assistance by dialling 111, or

 The surveys are another avenue of measuring patient experience so we can improve the service that we deliver.